 Our Experience + Modern Software = Complete Package

-Using software from Adobe, Microsoft, and Gerber, we will create a tech pack for you to give to your production facility.
-A good tech pack includes detailed sketches as well as trim and packaging information, which will be essential for you to make your product.
+We can go through your designs and help you find better ways to sew.
+Then, using software from Adobe, Microsoft and Gerber, we will create a tech pack for you to give to your production facility.
+A good tech pack includes detailed sketches as well as colorway, fabric, trim and packaging information, which will be essential for your factory to sew your product correctly.

 - Flats and line drawings in Adobe Illustrator and/or Photoshop

 - Tech Packs for individual garments

 - Grade and fit development

 - Recommend seam types and fabrications for quality and efficiency

 - Develop a standard tech pack system specific to your product and process